-Source: ABS 2015, Customised report, National Health Survey: First Results, 2014-15 (cat. no. 4364.0.55.001)
+Source: ABS 2015, Customised report, National Health Survey: First Results, 2014-15 (cat. no. 4364.0.55.001) Geographies are based on 2011 ASGS classification.

-Australian Capital Cities and Australian Rest of State are calculated using weighted Greater Capital City Statistical Area proportions.
+Australian capital cities and Australian rest of state are calculated using weighted Greater Capital City Statistical Area proportions.
 Care should be taken when comparing this data to other data in the table.

-- Estimate has a relative standard error between 25% and 50% and should be used with caution. - Estimate has a relative standard error greater than 50% and is considered too unreliable for general use. - Geographies are based on 2011 ASGS classification. - ^ Difference between first time period and last time period is not statistically significant based on 2-tail test at 10% level of significance (t=1.65).
+Estimate has a relative standard error between 25% and 50% and should be used with caution.

+Estimate has a relative standard error greater than 50% and is considered too unreliable for general use.

 n.p.
-Not available for publication but included in totals where applicable, unless otherwise indicated.
+Not available for publication but included in totals where applicable, unless otherwise indicated. n.a.
+Not available.